mfontani/chol/dyn_kvp/README.md

 If a key is found in both hashes, the copy won't have it.

+## `_intersect`

+Returns a new hash with keys common between the two hashes, the given "new_size", and values from the first one.
+Remember to `_free` them!
+If you need values from the other hash, swap the arguments!

+If a key isn't found in both hashes, the copy won't have it.

 # Member Functions

 It's often useful to "get" all key/values from a hash, to then do whatever one wants.